-Assessor An examiner that grades the student's progress in acquiring the required partners with respect to optimising how these bodies function.
+An examiner that grades the student's progress in acquiring the required Assessor the representative and participatory bodies and their discussion partners with respect to optimising how these bodies function.

 CAA Centre for Administrative Activities.
-The CAA is the internal partner within and Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk
+The CAA is the internal Fontys partner of and Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk